hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

 		   linetype = group))
 ```

-The fill and linetype arguments are mapped to the same variable, `group`; by default, the legends for these two mappings are combined into a single legend called 'group'.
-If we alter the the name of the color or linetype scales, we will see the legend split.
+Since the `fill` and `linetype` arguments are mapped to the same variable, `group`, by default, the legends for these two mappings are combined into a single legend called 'group'.
+If we alter the name or labels of the `fill` or `linetype` scales, we will see the legend split.
 Let's test it out by customizing the `scale_linetype_discrete()` layer.

 ```r
 ggplot(pax6_exp) +